- Why do dogs chase their tails?

 According to Dr. Weinberg DVM, if your dog appears to be obsessively chasing their tail it could be due to an underlying health condition, such as seizures, pain, an infection or even cancer.
 If your dog is chasing their tail a lot, it’s best to rule out any medical issues first, so always get in touch with your vet who will be able to examine them and find the root of the problem.

 Tail chasing can be a symptom of anxiety.
-Repetitive behaviours such as this can be a source of comfort for dogs and if it’s served as a stress reliever once, they may begin to do it whenever they feel nervous.
+Repetitive behaviours like this can be comforting for dogs and if it’s served as a stress reliever once, they may begin to do it whenever they feel nervous.
 Fetch by WebMD suggests that some typical causes of anxiety in dogs can be:

 - Small living areas (such as a kennel or a crate).

 - Lack of opportunities to socialise.

 - Physical or emotional abuse in the home.